-The Christmas Ship Parade will open Friday, November 30th, in North Portland Harbor.
-The Christmas Ships Parade will run for 15 nights through Thursday December 20th.
-There will be no parades on Dec 2nd, 3rd, 4th, 10th, 11th, and 17th.
+The Christmas Ship Parade will open Friday, December 4th on the Columbia River in the area of North Portland Harbor.
+The Christmas Ships Parade will run for 15 nights through Tuesday December 22nd.
+There will be no parades on Dec 6th, 7th, 14th, and 15th.

 Many restaurants and hotels along the Columbia and Willamette rivers are already taking reservations with nights already booked for some evenings.